 Modern architecture has curated this concept of courtyard widely.
 The courtyards have started adding more value to the house apart from light and ventilation.
-They create a divide between spaces; they bring nature to the residence and add aesthetic value to space.
+They create a divide between spaces; they bring nature to the residence and add aesthetic value to the space.

 Here are 5 examples of how courtyards have been curated in modern households adding a different essence each time.